 For more detailed inquiries, it’s best to start with people you can meet through existing connections, including friends and your counselor.
 This common connection will likely make them more willing and able to give responses that are both truthful and useful.

 When you’re actually visiting campus, your first destination for current-student perspectives will be the college’s undergraduate admissions office.
 Current students are often employed to lead tours, assist with info sessions, and otherwise bring their important perspective to the work that admissions officers do.
 If you can’t do so on a tour, you’ll often have a chance to ask them questions informally or hear their personal accounts of life on campus.

 What if you simply can’t find a current student with whom to talk, or you have specific questions that are outside the experience of the student you do find?
 For example, if you visit a college in the summer, you’ll typically find far fewer current students on campus — that person you see doing a problem set in the student center might well be a summer-program participant from another school entirely, or even another high school student like you.

 In this case, or if you simply want an additional perspective, the college’s admissions office may be able to help you connect to a current student who’s willing to chat on email or Skype.
 Some admissions offices, like MIT and Harvard, also employ current students to blog about their experiences at that school for the benefit of prospective applicants.

 Whether you’re talking to current students in person, on the phone, or in writing, politeness and respect are key to maintaining a positive relationship and making a good impression.
 If you’re in a group setting, don’t monopolize the speaker when others are waiting; ask for their contact information to discuss a lengthy issue privately.
 Give people time to formulate a response, and of course, always thank them for their time and assistance.

-To learn more about our services, visit the CollegeVine Student Mentorship Program on our website.
+To learn more about our services, visit the CollegeVine Student Mentorship Program page.